Notify me

 Wristwatches Today: Traditions, Innovations, And Society

 Today, wristwatches are not only functional timekeeping devices but also expressions of personal style and luxury.
-With everyone having the exact time on their smartphone, wristwatches no longer need to focus on timekeeping, with at least one watch now not having any form of time display at all.
+With everyone having the exact time on their smartphone, wristwatches no longer need to focus on timekeeping, with at least one watch (the Haldeman H9) now not having any form of time display at all.

 Current trends in society, reflected in watches, include uniqueness, individuality, and personal style and taste exhibited by wearing choices from a wider than ever range of watch styles.

-There are now some watches with a degree of influence from art jewelry, which uses much more complex forms and textures compared to the simple geometric forms and smooth polished surfaces of fine jewelry.
+There are now some watches with a degree of influence from art jewellery, which uses much more complex forms and textures compared to the simple geometric forms and smooth polished surfaces of fine jewellery.

 An example of this is how Holthinrichs watches proudly display the raw 3D printed texture on some parts of their watches . . . as well as the creativity shown on the dial of this one from their Liminality series shown below: